P.J. Tanner

 With his Glock in one hand leading the way, the other hand gripping the tac light underneath, he clicked the flashlight on, and crept up the porch steps between two of the columns that fronted the house.
 He nudged the door open with the barrel of his weapon, and scanned the light across the entry.
 The beam shot back off a wall mirror, blistering his sight.
 He fluttered his eyes several times to clear his vision, no movement, no signs of struggle.
 With a heavy breath he proceeded inside.

 As Jake stepped through the foyer into the living room, a faint menacing odor lingered.
-The scent of rotten eggs, gas, he thought, and pocketed his tac light to call 911.
-He held for a moment adjusting to the light levels.
-Listening for any clue as to which way to go, praying if he had to fire his weapon, the concentration of gas wasn’t high enough yet to ignite.
+The scent of rotten eggs––gas, he thought, and pocketed his tac light to call 911.
+He paused for a moment adjusting to the light levels.
+Listening for any clue as to which way to go, praying if he had to fire his weapon, the concentration of gas wasn’t yet high enough to ignite.

 As Jake reached for his cell, a shuffling sound echoed.
-He paused again, retrieved the flashlight, and reset his hand posture.
-“Mr. Bradley, this is Jake Rayne.”
+He paused again, and retrieved the flashlight.
+He reset his hand posture.
+“Mr. Bradley,” he called out, “this is Jake Rayne.”
 No response, it was eerily quiet.
 He prowled forward toward a room with open French doors next to a hallway.

 The odor grew stronger, almost sickening, as he peered around the edge of the door frame.
 He scanned the room with the tac light.
-An office desk and book shelves on one side, a cold, ornate fireplace on the other.
+On one side of the darkened space were book shelves, an office desk, and an empty chair.
+On the other––a cold, ornate fireplace from floor to ceiling.
 Jake panned the light down across the floor and there, between the desk and the fireplace a body lay still.
 It was a gray-haired male, facedown, dressed in dark slacks and a light blue sweater.
-Jake assumed it to be Thomas Bradley.
+Jake assumed it to be Thomas Bradley, the high-powered attorney who requested he come by that night.
 Two dark splotches stained the man’s sweater, upper center mass.
 Jake swept the light through the rest of the room, no one.
-He stepped over and kneeled down at the body to check for vitals, nothing.
+He stepped over and kneeled down next to the body to check for vitals––nothing.
 The body was still warm, the killer must still be here.

 The tac light still on and in hand, he turned to face the column.
 He slid the light out past the inside edge of the column nearest the front door, just as another shot cracked the quietude of the night.
 Jake returned two rounds toward the source of the shot.
 A shadowy figure took off running into the trees toward a dead-end cul-de-sac.
 Jake sprinted down the paver driveway to cut them off.

 A car rumbled to life in the cul-de-sac just as Jake got near the bottom of the drive.
 He kept his light dark against his jacket and took position behind a massive Oak.
+Timing would be everything.
 The car’s tires squealed as the driver punched the gas.
 Jake readied, then just as the car came near, he stepped out, flashed his light at the driver, and triggered two shots into the windshield.
-The car swerved onto the gravel shoulder, but the driver regained control and sped off, kicking up a spray of dirt and rocks as it fishtailed back onto the pavement.
+With a resounding crack of the glass, the car swerved onto the gravel shoulder.
+Pebbles pinged off the metal panels, shooting off in all directions.
+The car slid and skidded in the loose aggregate, veering back and forth before the driver regained control.
+Then, the car sped off, kicking up a spray of dirt and rocks, the tires screeching in the still night air, as it fishtailed back onto the pavement.

-Burning scraps of wood and metal lay all around the property.
+Burning scraps of wood and charred metal lay all around the property.
 Nearby trees smoldered after being instantly torched in the blast.
-Jake wiped his eyes and face on his sleeve.
-He stared at what little remained of Thomas Bradley’s home, then said out loud to himself, “What the hell is going on.”
+Jake licked his dry lips, and wiped his face on his sleeve as ash and smoke encircled him like a shroud of death.
+The heat from the blast and the retching afterward burned and scratched at his throat as he stared at what little remained of Thomas Bradley’s home.
+Then in a strained, raspy voice to no one but himself and the scorched scraps that smoldered all around him, Jake said, “What the hell is going on.”